fangohr/oommf/README.md

 All extension files are at this location [oommf/app/oxs/local](https://github.com/fangohr/oommf/tree/master/oommf/app/oxs/local) in the source code.

+## Smoke test

+You can compute standard problems 3 and 4 as a test of your build by running:

+    make test-all

 ## Extensions

+A number of OOMMF extensions are included:

 We provide Dzyaloshinskii-Moriya interaction extensions for three different crystallographic classes: